coderdj/kodiaq/_sources/deployment.txt

 All of these modules are required for running.
 Installation and configuration of the modules will be described in this section.

-All three modules require the libXeDAQ, which is compiled automatically no matter which modules are added.
-The libXeDAQ contains shared code for the network protocols, options file handling, logging, and other assorted helper functions.
+All three modules require the libkodiaq, which is compiled automatically no matter which modules are added.
+The libkodiaq library contains shared code for the network protocols, options file handling, logging, and other assorted helper functions.
 The source for this library is found in src/common.